microsoft/trident/README.md

 ## Trident Configuration

-Trident is controlled by an input file containing both the desired state of the host and some configuration options.
+Trident is controlled by an input file called the Host Configuration.
 By default, this YAML file is read from `/etc/trident/config.yaml` though the path can be overridden using the `--config` command line option.

-There is a `validate` subcommand that can be easily used to validate a config file.
+There is a `validate` subcommand that can be easily used to validate a Host Configuration file.
 It is intended to enable fast iteration and can be run from a dev machine or other Linux system.
-Trident also supports validating a standalone Host Configuration file.
 For more details, see [Host Configuration Validation](docs/How-To-Guides/Host-Configuration-Validation.md).

 The validator can check the configuration for syntax errors, but also for many